 Furthermore, as batteries drain, their voltage slowly drops.
 There will, of course, be a point where the voltage is too low to power the pedal.
 However, there will also be a range in which the battery underpowers the pedal, thereby causing the pedal to work at a limited capacity.
 This will likely alter the signal strength and the actual intended effect of the pedal.

 Electrical surges, outages, and brownouts will cause abrupt disengagement of power and large transient spikes as the power is restored.
 These occurrences are risky and could cause significant damage to the circuitry of the effects pedals if they're connected to the power mains (via their power adapters).

 If the pedals are disconnected from power (or powered via batteries), power surges will not have this damaging effect.
 Avoid this potential issue by disconnecting the pedals when they're not in use.

 Of course, power surges can happen when the pedals are in use as well.
 This is a risk we take regularly.
 Many dedicated pedal power supplies offer surge protection to add an additional layer of safety for their connected pedals.

 Heat is another concern when powering effects pedals—leaving pedals on while not in use keeps them heated.
-Furthermore, you even prevent them from cooling after each use which could help protect their circuits.
+Furthermore, you can even prevent them from cooling after each use, which could help protect their circuits.